redpanda-bit/texteval/README.md

 # texteval

-Node/Express endpoint that finds nutrition facts of food items mentioned in a given string.
+Personal project that finds nutrition facts in a given paragraph.

+GIVEN: "Today is a rainy day, I am going to cook some ramen"
+EXPECT: The API to return nutrition facts of ramen

-Uses the Natural Language Google API to find food items in a text and the USDA API to get nutrition facts of food items.
+Uses the Natural Language Google API to identify food items in a paragraph and the USDA API to get nutrition facts of identified food items.